2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 The project first popularized the idea of a one-click Bitcoin and Lightning node, then expanded into a veritable "home cloud": file and photo storage, multimedia streaming, network tools, home automation, local AI, and hundreds of apps installable from an integrated App Store.

 In Umbrel, each application runs in a Docker container (isolation, atomic updates, independent start/stop).
-The Interface centralizes access to all these apps: single sign-on (with optional 2FA), one-click updates for OS and apps, live supervision of the machine (CPU, RAM, temperature, storage), permissions management between apps, and an overview of their consumption.
+The Interface centralizes access to all these apps, offering single sign-on (with optional 2FA), one-click updates for OS and apps, live monitoring of the machine (CPU, RAM, temperature, storage), permissions management between apps, and an overview of their consumption.

 Umbrel's aim is therefore to give you back control and confidentiality over your data, without relying on cloud services, beyond simply operating a Bitcoin node.